DevRivu/ReinforcementLearning/README.md

 ## 2. Motivation for the Change

+Advanced latent-space models, such as DreamerV3, employ a Recurrent State-Space Model (RSSM) architecture.
+DreamerV3 encodes high-dimensional observations into compact stochastic latent variables, predicts the evolution of these latent representations conditioned on actions, and refines these representations through combined reconstruction and reward prediction losses.
+Notably, such models demonstrate robust performance across various benchmarks without task-specific hyperparameter adjustments.

+Complementarily, recent innovations like DINO-WM utilize pretrained visual embeddings—such as those derived from DINOv2—to construct task-agnostic latent dynamics models.
+These pretrained embeddings eliminate the computational overhead associated with pixel reconstruction entirely, enabling more efficient prediction and planning.
+Moreover, models such as DINO-WM exhibit significant generalization capabilities across varying task configurations and environments, even in the absence of explicit reward supervision.
+This advancement underscores the potential of latent-space world models to address fundamental RL challenges, thereby advancing efficiency, generalization, and adaptability in reinforcement learning.

+Despite these advances, a key limitation persists in many world model pipelines: the narrow distribution of trajectories used during training.
 The world model in DreamerV3 is trained using observations collected during environment interaction.
 If the policy continually samples only high-probability actions, the resulting state transitions tend to be narrow and repetitive, focused around a narrow band of optimal trajectories.
 Consequently:

 - The world model fails to accurately capture the dynamics of rare or suboptimal regions of the state space.
 - The policy becomes brittle, unable to recover when it encounters unforeseen states during inference.
 - The imagined rollouts used for policy improvement remain anchored to overly idealized conditions.

 To address these limitations, we introduce a controlled exploration strategy by augmenting the action sampling process during real-world interaction.

 ## 3. Proposed Modification: Mixed Policy Sampling